Enhancing Low-Precision Sampling via Stochastic Gradient Hamiltonian Monte Carlo: Preliminaries

 When performing gradient updates in low-precision training, there are two common choices, \emph{full-precision and low-precision gradient accumulators} depending on whether we store an additional copy of full-precision weights.
 Low-precision SGLD \citep{zhang2022low} considers both choices.

 Low-precision SGLD with full-precision gradient accumulators~(SGLDLP-F) only quantizes weights before computing the gradient.
 The update rule can be defined as:

-\citet{zhang2022low} showed that the SGLDLP-F outperforms its counterpart low-precision SGD with full-gradient accumulators~(SGDLP-F).
+$\widetilde{\nabla U}$ is the unbiased gradient estimation of $U$. \citet{zhang2022low} showed that the SGLDLP-F outperforms its counterpart low-precision SGD with full-gradient accumulators~(SGDLP-F).
 The computation costs can be further reduced using low-precision gradient accumulators by only keeping low-precision weights.
 Low-precision SGLD with low-precision gradient accumulators~(SGLDLP-L) can be defined as the following:

 \citet{zhang2022low} studied the convergence property of both SGLDLP-F and SGLDLP-L under strongly-log-concave distributions and showed that a small step size deteriorates the performance of SGLDLP-L. To mitigate this problem, \citet{zhang2022low} proposed a variance-corrected quantization function (Algorithm \ref{alg:vc} in Appendix \ref{appex:techinical_detail}).